Investing in the Human Spirit

 A Legacy of Impact

-The principles of Art the Hard Way are rooted in the success of the Creative Arts Platform (CAP), a groundbreaking initiative launched by Reddick for the Federal Bureau of Prisons in 2016.
+The principles behind Art the Hard Way are rooted in the success of the Creative Arts Platform (CAP), a groundbreaking initiative launched by Reddick for the Federal Bureau of Prisons in 2016.

 “My journey as a chaplain inside of prisons has deepened my understanding of the human experience and the shared desire for connection and meaning.
 I believe that art can be a powerful tool for bridging divides and fostering empathy.